ngencokamin/batocera-switch/README.md

 This version integrates work from foclabroc, Batocera Nation, and uureel.
 It does not include the bios keys.

-Controller automapping is a constant work in progress.
 Autoconfiguration of controllers is now handled via [pySDL](https://github.com/py-sdl/py-sdl2) and some python magic.

 ## Support
-Feel free to open a GitHub issue if you need support, and I will do my best to help out.
+Feel free to open a GitHub issue if you need support and I will do my best to help out.

 ## TODO
-- [ ] Update README
+- [x] Update README

 - [ ] Add support for Batocera 41
   - [ ] Update to use `batoceraPaths` not that `batoceraFiles` has been fully removed